Beyond-Better/bb/docs/CONTRIBUTING.md

 ### Documentation

 - Help improve the README.md, API.md, or other documentation files.
-- Contribute to the upcoming documentation site at bbai.tips.
+- Contribute to the upcoming documentation site at beyondbetter.dev.

 ## Style Guidelines